Don D'Ambra: Futsal

-In 2003, D'Ambra joined the United States national futsal team and continued to play for it through the 2008 Pan American Games.
+In 2003, D'Ambra joined the United States men's national futsal team and continued to play for it through the 2008 Pan American Games.

 Coach

 On October 24, 2002, he was appointed interim head coach of the Philadelphia KiXX from the Major Indoor Soccer League.
 On December 3, he was officially named the club's third head coach, succeeding Omid Namazi.
 From 2002 to 2010, he served as a player-coach for the squad, amassing a club record 111 wins.
 He led the 2007 squad to an MISL championship.
 On April 15, 2010, he was named head men's soccer coach at Saint Joseph's University.